PHOENIXCONTACT/MORYX-Framework/Documentation/articles/Platform27to30.md

 ### Common Logging

-The common logging framework was updated from 2.1 to 3.3.1.
+The common logging framework was updated from 2.1 to 3.4.1.
 No relevant api changes known.

-### Caliburn.Micro

-Caliburn was upgraded from 2.0.1 to 3.0.1.
-No known problems.

 ### JSON.NET (Newtonsoft JSON)